 Procedure for Students Seeking Accommodations

-The student must initiate the process of requesting accommodations by contacting the Accommodations Coordinator via email or phone at 402.552.2693 to schedule an intake interview.
-The student should bring documentation related to his/her disability and documentation of previous accommodations (if applicable) to the intake interview.
-More recent documentation may be requested by the Accommodations Coordinator to assist in determining reasonable accommodations.
+If a student does not have any documentation, the student is still encouraged to contact the Accommodations Coordinator to schedule an intake interview.
+During the intake interview, the Accommodations Coordinator will then determine what documentation, if any, is needed.
+Documentation is seen as a bridge between the student’s self-report and the Accommodations Coordinator’s judgment.
+When there is a gap in understanding, documentation is often needed to determine reasonable accommodations.
 Reasonable accommodations depend upon the nature and degree of severity of the disability.
 While the ADA requires that priority consideration be given to the specific methods/accommodations requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable techniques are available.

 Once the intake interview is completed and adequate documentation is received, the Accommodations Coordinator will determine eligibility for accommodations, and if eligible, what accommodations are approved.
 This will be communicated to the student, and if accommodations are approved, the student will receive a Statement of Eligibility (SOE) documenting his/her approved accommodations.
-With the student’s permission, through a signed Release of Information, the Accommodations Office will send, at the beginning of each semester, an outline of approved accommodations to faculty of courses the student is enrolled in.
+With the student’s permission, through a signed Release of Information, the Accommodations office will send, at the beginning of each semester, an outline of approved accommodations to faculty of courses the student is enrolled in.
 Concurrently, the student is strongly encouraged to initiate communication with his/her faculty.
 If the student has been deemed ineligible for accommodations, the student may appeal this decision by contacting the Accommodations Coordinator who, in turn, will forward this appeal request to the Accommodations Committee.

 If the student needs any changes in accommodations or wants to discontinue accommodations, he/she must contact the Accommodations Coordinator immediately via email or by phone at 402.552.2693.